Get an early admission decision for our organizational leadership program by January 31, 2023, when you apply by December 1, 2022.

-Our new Doctor of Education (Ed.D.) in Organizational Leadership program is designed for working adult professionals who seek dynamic growth in their leadership practice, whether as part of a move into upper-level management and leadership, or simply, to make a bigger difference driving progress on the complex challenges they care most deeply about.
+Our Doctor of Education (Ed.D.) in Organizational Leadership program is designed for working adult professionals who seek dynamic growth in their leadership practice, whether to move into upper-level management or to make a more significant impact driving progress on the complex challenges that matter most.

-Offered through Marian’s Leadership Academy, classes for the inaugural cohort will begin in the Summer 2020 semester.
+Offered through Marian’s Leadership Academy, classes for the third cohort will begin in the Summer 2022 Semester.
 Students should plan to earn five to eight credit hours per semester, with a broader commitment of approximately 34 months to complete the required 57 credit hours.
 Additionally, classes will meet one weekend a month with a week-long intensive course each summer.

 As Marian University actively seeks to grow leadership capacity, the doctoral program will prepare students to impact not only the social systems of their own organization but the community at large.

 There is more to organizational leadership than simply meeting goals and objectives.
 The program emphasizes the Adaptive Leadership framework as its foundation, which provides a leadership focus that recognizes organizations as social systems, differentiates between technical problems and adaptive challenges, and expressly accounts for the nuance and power of authority and group dynamics.

 This program has six overarching goals for candidates, such that at the completion of this program the graduate will be able to: